Young adults at graduation smiling

 Candidates enroled for the society's independent route qualifications must ensure that they have appropriate professional liability insurance.

-Applicants from outside the UK
+Can I apply from outside the UK?

 Our qualifications are work based learning designed to enable people to develop and demonstrate the competencies required for practice in the UK.
 This page provides some additional information for those who may not be familiar with the UK context.